24 Frank Lloyd Wright Drive, Suite D2000

 Ann Arbor, Michigan 48105

-By: Marty Bodnar, Estate Planning Attorney at Pear Sperling Eggan & Daniels
+By: Marty Bodnar, Estate Planning Attorney at Pear Sperling Eggan & Daniels, P.C.

 Over the years, the primary estate planning tool for parents with a special needs child was an Amenities Trust.
 This trust allows parents to provide an inheritance to their child without impacting their child’s eligibility for certain government benefits.